 Speaking of cultural diplomacy, Ukraine has made significant progress.
 In 2018 Ukrainian government established Ukrainian Institute as part of Ukraine’s Ministry of Foreign Affairs.
-The Ukrainian Institute was designed emulating public diplomacy organisations of Germany, France, Poland, UK, Poland and Sweden.
+The Ukrainian Institute was designed to emulate public diplomacy organisations of Germany, France, Poland, the UK, Poland and Sweden.
 It is stuffed with people who have experience of working for the British Council, running cultural projects and having a good understanding of international affairs.

 Last year, it presented a comprehensive strategy for 2020-2024.
 It will focus on the art programs promoting Ukrainian culture via film, music, literature, performing and visual arts, cross-sectoral programs, academic programs promoting Ukrainian studies, cooperating with think tanks and civil society, promoting the study of the Ukrainian language, etc. Ukrainian Institute organized cultural events in Austria last year and is now implementing projects in Turkey.

-Apparently, the global pandemic has undermined many plans, so the Institute is now trying to do projects on line and taking advantage of social media.
+Apparently, the global pandemic has undermined many plans, so the Institute is now trying to do projects online and taking advantage of social media.
 Cultural Diplomacy is a great tool for building Ukraine’s positive image.
-Provided it is properly funded, Ukrainian Institute will be able to build long lasting positive associations with Ukraine.
+Provided it is properly funded, Ukrainian Institute will be able to build long-lasting positive associations with Ukraine.

 The recent post-Brexit deal between the UK and Ukraine is going to open a plethora of opportunities for Ukraine.
 How can Ukraine build on this momentum to promote itself internationally, as a business-friendly destination?